OAFE: your #1 source for toy reviews

 by yo go re

-Captain America is one of Marvel's oldest heroes, predating even the name "Marvel Comics."
-His earliest adventures were published by Timely.
+Captain America is one of Marvel Comics' oldest heroes, predating even the name "Marvel Comics" - his earliest adventures were published by Timely.
 Created by two young Jewish kids, Captain America was their way of dealing with the horrors taking place in Europe at the time.
-They subverted the Nazi image of the Aryan ubermensch - the blond blue-eyed muscular figure - and made him their own, drew him slamming his knuckles into Hitler's jaw on the cover of monthly magazines.
+They subverted the Nazi image of the Aryan ubermensch - the blond, blue-eyed, muscular figure - and made him their own, drew him slamming his knuckles into Hitler's jaw on the cover of monthly magazines.

-When Stan Lee wanted to include Cap on his new team of all-stars, he needed to figure out why the guy hadn't aged at all in the twenty years since the end of the war.
+When Stan Lee wanted to include Cap on his new team of all-stars, he needed to figure out why the guy hadn't aged at all in the 20 years since the end of the war.
 Couldn't very well have a superhero carrying his AARP card next to his Avengers ID badge, could they?
 Thus, the suspended animation angle.
+Ice solves everything!

 Like most of the Marvel Legends, this isn't the first time Captain America's had an action figure.
 There have been several, of varying quality, but this new figure is easily one of the best.